alumio-int/akeneo-magento-templates/README.md

 ## Description

-The Akeneo-Magento 2 Template facilitates seamless product data retrieval from Akeneo and transfers it to BigCommerce to make products sellable on the Magento 2 platform.
+The Akeneo-Magento 2 Template facilitates seamless product data retrieval from Akeneo and transfers it to Magento 2 to make products sellable on the Magento 2 platform.

 Go to the [documentation](https://github.com/alumio-int/akeneo-magento-templates/wiki).